What is CBD?

 Tetrahydrocannabinol – or THC – is the most commonly found cannabinoid in the cannabis plant.
 Known for its psychoactive effects, it is the compound responsible for the “high” produced by recreational and medical cannabis or marijuana.
 (1)

 Because of the psychoactive properties of THC and the fact that THC and CBD are both derived from cannabis plants, understanding the difference between the two is critically important.

 As referenced above, THC and CBD are both cannabinoids, compounds occurring naturally in the cannabis plant.
 Additionally, each have unique and similar medicinal effects that are commonly sought after for a variety of healing purposes.

 This is where it gets important: Due to the effects of THC’s psychoactive qualities, it’s known to provide a high that can be either euphoric or accompanied by paranoia and other negative effects, depending upon the strain and user.
 While THC is frequently used for those suffering from chronic pain, mood disorders, and other medical ailments, its effects can be difficult to predict, and – sometimes – unpleasant.

 It can and does, however, interact with the human body’s various symptoms to provide many of the same benefits (see below) as its counterpart, THC, without any negative or mind-altering effects.
 Even better… in some ways, it can help mitigate the effects of THC when used in combination, thanks to what’s commonly called the “Entourage Effect.”

 - Beneficial for a variety of medicinal effects.

 The fact that CBD provides the benefits without the negative side effects makes it a legal, more desirable option than traditional or medical marijuana, providing it contains less than 0.3% THC.
-We’ll get to the legality of CBD in just a bit.
+Still curious about the differences?
+Take a few minutes to dive deeper on CBD vs. THC.

 What are the effects of CBD?